mozilla-services/socorro/socorro/unittest/README.txt

 unittest       # this directory
  - README.txt  # this file
  - red         # A stupidly simple little bash utility to help with debugging
-               # via tail -F of the log file
+               # via tail -F of the log file.
+Chant "red --help" for more
  - testlib     # holds test utility code AND some tests for that code
  - <directory> # One directory here for each (working, not testing) directory
                # in the socorro directory above